MohitPopli/server-sent-events-demo/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+Make sure your node sever is running.
+You can [download](https://gist.github.com/MohitPopli/7ccbae41c993baea66f62a368f6da4b7) it from here.
+Make sure to create a folder at same level where this application folder lives and add server.js file inside that folder.

+To run server you can open terminal and run `node server.js`

 ### `yarn test`